MinecraftHopper/MinecraftHopper/_help/dns/index.markdown

 {{ "
 #### Step 1
-On your keyboard, press Windows key
+On your keyboard, press Windows key.
 Search `Command Prompt`, right click the result and press `Run as administrator`
 ![](/static/images/help/dns/win-search-cmd.png)